Sophomore Lucas Hopkins can look up - literally - to his dad

 “As soon as the rocket lights up, it’s a combination of nervousness and excitement.
 I mean, my dad is strapped to the top of this rocket.
 It’s an insane mix of emotions, but such a good feeling.
 I felt confident after about three minutes (into the flight), but my mom was pretty nervous throughout.
 Once they were about seven minutes in, everything looked good.”

-Lucas almost didn’t make it to Cape Canaveral, but thanks to his rector in Keough Hall, Rev. Brogan Ryan, C.S.C., and the staff at University Health Services and the Coronavirus Response Unit (CRU), he got there — a little late but in time.
+Lucas almost didn’t make it to Cape Canaveral, but thanks to his rector in Keough Hall, Rev. Brogan Ryan, C.S.C., and the staff at Coronavirus Response Unit (CRU), he got there — a little late but in time.

 Originally scheduled to travel to Florida Nov.
 8, a week before the launch, Lucas was waylaid after contact tracing put him into quarantine Nov.
 4. Using the 4/7 protocol that Notre Dame developed in conjunction with the St. Joseph County Department of Health, CRU staff monitored Lucas closely and tested him on day four and day seven of his quarantine period.
 After testing negative on both days, he was cleared to leave quarantine and flew to Florida on Nov.
 12, two days before the scheduled launch (which ended up being delayed one day to Sunday, Nov.
 15).